-Nutrition in Ayurveda is one of the key aspects of bringing balance to the 3 Doshas; the interesting thing is that for each person, depending on the constitution or imbalance, more frequently, certain foods and their combination will be recommended.
+Nutrition in Ayurveda is one of the fundamental aspects of restoring balance to the 3 Doshas; the interesting thing is that for each person, depending on the constitution or imbalance, more frequently, certain foods and their combination will be recommended.

-This is based on the fundamental concept that says that like increases like,while unlike reduces unlike: that is, if there is too much lightness of Vata I will give foods with qualities of opposite heaviness; conversely if there is heaviness of Kapha I will select foods with characteristics of lightness.
+This is based on the fundamental concept that says that like enhances like,while opposites reduce opposites: that is, if there is too much lightness of Vata I will give foods with qualities of opposite heaviness; conversely if there is heaviness of Kapha I will select foods with characteristics of lightness.
 This is done by taking into account the tastes or Rasa, the qualities or Guna and the potency or Virya of the foods.
 For a meal to be complete and healthy, it is essential according to Ayurveda that all six tastes or RASAs are present: sweet, sour, salty, spicy, bitter, and astringent.

 Sweet is found in all grains, sweet fruits and, of course, sweets; it pacifies-balances Vata the lighter and more unstable dosha.
 That is why when we have physical,mental and emotional instability we are attracted to these foods.
 It also pacifies Pitta and unbalances Kapha.
 Acid is found in citrus and other acidic fruits, yogurt, acidic and fermented cheeses, and vinegar.
 It pacifies Vata, unbalances both Pitta and Kapha.